Franchise Marketing Playbook

 Local Franchise Email Marketing

 Local franchise emails (sent at the franchisee level) should focus on local services, special offers, and nurturing important local relationships.
-For best results, franchisees should begin by reviewing their email databases and keeping up on their list hygiene.
+For best results, franchisees should begin by reviewing their email databases and keeping up with their list hygiene.
 Yes, even in email marketing, hygiene is important.
 Without a clean list of contacts, emails are not likely to reach the right customers.

 List Segmentation & Customer Follow-Ups